mkaksoy/projectx-cli/README.md

-# ProjectX CLI v1.0.1
+# ProjectX CLI v1.0.2

 A CLI that can be used to create and manage Node.js projects 🔥

-**Usage:** First, download it globally by typing `npm install -g @mkaksoy/projectx`.
+**Usage:** First, download it globally by typing `npm install -g projectx-cli`.
 Then you will be able to create a project by typing `npx projectx`.

 ### Options: